 When it comes to food, I would tell you to go straight into Depo, a pub that shows you what is the beer culture in the Czech Republic.
 But they have more than beers, they have a menu focused on South Bohemian and Czech cuisine that made my lunch there even better than expected.
 I remember that I had a small entry of schnitzels and the main dish of pork belly that was beyond perfect.
 You need to try it.

 You can arrive in Cesky Krumlov by train since they have a railway station with connections to České Budějovice.
 Since there are no connections to Prague, you have to take the train from Prague in the direction to České Budějovice and transfer there to the train that will take you to Cesky Krumlov.

 If this sounds too complicated, you can get to Cesky Krumlov by bus.
 It’s easier, cheaper and faster than a train and you should do it.
 Between Prague and Cesky Krumlov, LEO Express runs two air-conditioned buses per day between Český Krumlov and the Florenc bus station in Prague.
 Also, there is Student Agency who runs up to eight buses a day between Český Krumlov and the Na Knízecí bus station in Prague.
 It takes around 3 hours to arrive but it costs less than 8 EUR so I believe you will be alright with that.

 Once you are in Cesky Krumlov, you understand better why this small town is Czech Republic’s second-biggest tourist destination.
 The castle is a piece of art, the small cobblestone streets of the city have a wonderful medieval feel and walking around it is almost like going back in time.
 You really need to experience this small town in the south of Czech Republic.
+For more ideas of where to go in Cesky Krumlov, please check this post on Bobo and ChiChi.
 Trust us on that.